Please read through the experiences and transportation options below. Happy to provide pricing and availability on all experiences and transportation.

 This tour takes you to the Kauri Coast and the Hokianga Harbor on the West Coast of New Zealand.
 The scenery on this side of the island is rugged in its beauty, with wild, ever-changing seas.
 On arrival, your guide will take you into the Waipoua Forest, to see Tane Mahuta – at 2000-years-old, the oldest and largest Kauri tree on earth.

 Departing from the Kerikeri Inlet, this memorable excursion will introduce you to some of the 144 islands that are dotted around this tropical paradise.
 On your relaxing journey around the islands you will also witness a large array of marine life, including dolphins.
-This is a half-day tour and includes a gourmet, buffet-style lunch of local seafood.

 Drive from Bay of Islands to Auckland in your rental vehicle

 Total drive time = 3 hour 40 minutes